cuongchau93/kirillvasiltsov.com/posts/how-to-write-a-stack-in-rust.md

 }
 ```

 This one is a little bit more complicated.
 The reason is that we cannot just return the item itself - that would be equal to removing it.
 Instead we only return a reference (`&`) to it.
-And the reference itself is wrapped in an `Option` because the index passed to `get` may be out of bounds (in which case you get a `None`).
+And the reference itself is wrapped in an `Option` because the stack may be empty (in which case you get a `None`).

 Now we have a functioning a stack!
 Here's the full code: